 It takes courage to face the past, the fears we have about ourselves – letting go of those old, outdated, and unnecessary limiting beliefs we’ve held onto about ourselves.
 Regardless of your spiritual beliefs, I am here to tell you that each of us can heal based on our own life experiences.

-It’s okay to be vulnerable, authentic to our most truest-self, and our highest purpose.
+I have learned it’s okay to be vulnerable, authentic to our most truest-self, and our highest purpose.
 I will always encourage others to speak up and share their truth.
 We all deserve the chance to realize our full potential as creative beings—helping raise the love, compassion, awareness, and vibration of others in the process.

 So, speak up and share your truth—you will be okay!